Menu

 Yet resistance to Blue Labour persists.
 “Blue Labour and the hard left are two cheeks of the same arse,” complains one centrist Labour MP.

-“Blue Labour got a terrible reputation,” recalls Jonathan Rutherford, an academic and founder of Blue Labour, of the Miliband era.
+“Blue Labour got a terrible reputation,” academic and original Blue Labour founder Jonathan Rutherford recalls of the Miliband era.
 “People did not like it.
-Even now, you're not going to get Labour politicians – senior ones – coming out and saying, ‘Oh, I've been influenced by Blue Labour’ or ‘I'm Blue Labour’.
+Even now, you’re not going to get Labour politicians – senior ones – coming out and saying, ‘Oh, I’ve been influenced by Blue Labour’ or ‘I’m Blue Labour’.

 Cabinet members Shabana Mahmood, John Healey, Steve Reed and Jonathan Reynolds are all seen as sympathetic to Blue Labour thinking.
-Rachel Reeves engaged with it when she made “the everyday economy” – focused on decent work, secure families and local prosperity – her project before becoming Starmer’s shadow chancellor.
+Rachel Reeves engaged with it when she worked on “the everyday economy” – focused on decent work, secure families and local prosperity – before becoming Starmer’s shadow chancellor.

 Lisa Nandy worked with the group in her levelling up brief but has often been seen to support identity politics, which Blue Labour rejects.
-Angela Rayner falls into a similar camp, espousing Paul Collier-style socialism but strongly supporting LGBT+ rights.
-Net-zero-backing Miliband, ironically given his ties to Glasman, is deemed to stand in opposition to Blue Labour ideas.
+Angela Rayner falls into a similar camp, espousing Paul Collier-style socialism (the Deputy Prime Minister is known to hold his book The Future of Capitalism, which makes the case for rediscovering reciprocity and patriotism, in high esteem) but also strongly supporting LGBT+ rights.
+Net-zero-backing Miliband, ironically given his ties to Blue Labour founder Lord Glasman, is deemed to stand in opposition to Blue Labour ideas.

-Rutherford believes that the British are “Radical and Tory”, in the historic sense rather than the party political one, and that Blue Labour captures this paradox, which is the key to winning elections in the UK.
+Rutherford reckons the British are “Radical and Tory”, in the historic sense rather than the party political one, and that Blue Labour captures this paradox, which is the key to winning UK elections.

 “Keir Starmer has tried to capture that paradox, but the instinct of Labour is progressive and socially liberal, and so he has struggled to,” he says.